How to Protect Your Trees From Summer Heat Stress

 As summer arrives and temperatures rise above 90F, pay particular attention to your trees.
 Early identification and treatment of heat stress go a long way toward helping them recover.

-Here are the signs of heat stress in trees and some tips on how to protect them during extreme summer heat.
+In this article, we will go over the signs of heat stress in trees and some tips on how to protect them during extreme summer heat.

 What Is Heat Stress in Trees?